-representatives and their deputies are employed by the company.
-Since the 2021 AGM the board has consisted of the following members elected by the general meeting: Karl-Johan Persson (chair), Stina Bergfors, Anders Dahlvig, Danica Kragic Jensfelt, Lena Patriksson Keller, Christian Sievert, Erica Wiking Häger and Niklas Zennström.
-Tim Gahnström, Ingrid Godin and Margareta Welinder are the regular employee representatives, with Hampus Glanzelius, Helena Isberg and Louise Wikholm as their deputies.
-For more facts about H&M's board members see pages 13-14.
+The board members are elected by the shareholders at the general meeting, normally at the AGM and for the period up to and including the next AGM.
+Since the 2022 AGM the board has consisted of eight ordinary members, with no deputies, as well as three employee representatives and three deputies for these positions.
+Only the employee representatives and their deputies are employed by the company.
+Since the 2022 AGM the board has consisted of the following members elected by the general meeting: Karl-Johan Persson (chair), Stina Bergfors, Anders Dahlvig, Danica Kragic Jensfelt, Lena Patriksson Keller, Christian Sievert, Erica Wiking Häger and Niklas Zennström.
+Tim Gahnström, Ingrid Godin and Louise Wikholm are the regular employee representatives, with Hampus Glanzelius, Agneta Gustafsson, and Margareta Welinder as their deputies.
+For more facts about H&M's board members see pages 15-17.

-The members are required to devote the time and attention that their position on the board demands.
-New board members receive introductory training that includes meetings with the heads of the various brands and functions.
+Board members are required to devote the time and attention that their position on the board demands.
+New members receive introductory training that includes meetings with the heads of the various brands and functions.

 The composition of the board during the year met the independence requirements set out in sections 4.4 and 4.5 of the Code.
-This means that the majority of the board members elected by the general meeting are independent of the company and its management.
-The majority of the board members are also independent of the company's major shareholders.
+This means that a majority of the board members elected by the general meeting are independent of the company and its management.
+A majority of the board members are also independent of the company's major shareholders.